Premiere (TV channel): Demise

 Due to losses of around £10 million and increased competition from Sky Movies, Premiere closed on 31 July 1989.
 The final film shown was 1985's Twice in a Lifetime, followed by a final announcement thanking the viewers as well as a few businesses that helped with Premiere's transmission.

 Programming

-In addition to movies, the service also showed children's television programmes in an after school slot as fillers within the channel premiered ThunderCats before the BBC1 launch, and also the first to show was Jayce and the Wheeled Warriors.
+In addition to movies, the service also showed children's television programmes in an after school slot as fillers.
+The channel premiered ThunderCats before the BBC1 launch, and Premiere was also the first channel to show Jayce and the Wheeled Warriors.